opencoweb/coweb/docs/python/bots.rst

       A bot wrapper calls this method when a coweb application publishes a cooperative event to the session.
 Whether the coweb server delivers these events to the bot is determined by the return value from the :meth:`coweb.access.AccessBase.on_service_acls` method.

       :param dict data: Cooperative event data observed in the session
-      :param str username: Coweb server username of the user who sent the request
+      :param str username: Authenticated username of the sender
       :rtype: None

    .. method:: on_unsubscribe(self, username)

       A bot wrapper calls this method when a coweb application unsubscribes from messages published by this bot or when a user leaves the session.

-      :param str username: Name of the coweb server authenticated user who unsubscribed from the service
+      :param str username: Authenticated username of the unsubscriber
       :rtype: None

 Using the bot wrapper